 With a sharp rise in office-related chronic neck and back pain, the role of ergonomics has taken centre stage in recent years.
-This is especially so in Singapore, where it has been found that such work-related musculoskeletal disorders and other problems costs our country $3.5 billion a year.
+This is especially so in Singapore, where it has been found that such work-related musculoskeletal disorders and other problems cost our country $3.5 billion a year.
 Even outside of Singapore, the 2012 Global Medical Trends study ranked musculoskeletal/Back condition as the 5th in the Global Top Conditions that cause the highest prevalence of medical claims.
 A deeper look at this data revealed that this was often caused by ordinary daily work activities such as sitting in an office chair for a prolonged period of time.

 In today’s market, there exists a wide range of products marketed, described and sold as ‘ergonomically-designed’.
 For the office, the familiar ones include desks, chairs, and even computer keyboards and mice.
 The price tags attached to these products are typically hefty, but many companies see value in investing in these products for the welfare of their employees.
 Why, then, do our bodies still ache?

 Ergonomics may be a word that many have heard of, but few can clearly define.
 In this article, we will be diving into what ergonomics is, what it does and how its suppose to help us with our office-related pains.

 What Exactly is Ergonomics

 According to the International Ergonomics Association (IEA), ergonomics, also known as human factors, is the scientific discipline concerned with the understanding of interactions among humans and other elements of a system, and the profession that applies theory, principles, data and methods to optimize human well-being and overall system performance.
 In this respect, it is the word ‘human’ is key in our understanding of what ergonomics is.